vlcty/favdl/README.md

 - Working youtube-dl installation
 - Linux
-- Must know how hot open the developer tools in your browser (tested only with Firefox)
+- Must know how how open the developer tools in your browser (tested only with Firefox)

 ## How it works